xmlui-org/xmlui-mcp/README.md

 The download happens once and is reused on subsequent runs.
 The server will fetch the latest `xmlui@<version>` release from GitHub.

-### Manual Mode (Optional)

-If you prefer to use a local XMLUI repository, clone the [XMLUI repo](https://github.com/xmlui-org/xmlui) and make sure you have:

-- `docs/content/components/` - Component documentation (.md files)
-- `docs/public/pages/` - General documentation and tutorials
-- `docs/public/pages/howto` - HowTo docs with working playgrounds
-- `xmlui/src/components/` - Source code (.tsx, .scss files)

-The MCP server will search these directories for component documentation, source code, and examples to help with XMLUI development.

 ## Install

-To install, download the zip for your platform from [https://github.com/xmlui-org/xmlui-mcp/releases](https://github.com/xmlui-org/xmlui-mcp/releases), unzip, and cd into xmlui-mcp.

-On Mac or Linux, run `prepare-binary.sh` to handle permissions.
+To install, download the zip for your platform from [https://github.com/xmlui-org/xmlui-mcp/releases](https://github.com/xmlui-org/xmlui-mcp/releases) and unzip into a known locaton like ~/xmlui-mcp.
+On Mac, run `prepare-binary.sh` to handle permissions.

 ## Configure

-### Automatic Configuration (Recommended)

-The simplest configuration uses automatic repository download:
+The simplest configuration just names the location of the binary.
+The server will search the cached repo.

 ```json
 {